Component Object Model: Interface

-All COM components implement the IUnknown (custom) interface, which exposes methods for reference counting and type conversion (casting).
-A custom IUnknown interface consists of a pointer to a virtual method table that contains a list of pointers to the functions that implement the functions declared in the interface, in the same order that they are declared in the interface.
-The in-process invocation overhead is therefore comparable to virtual method calls in C++.
-In addition to custom interfaces, COM also supports dispatch interfaces inheriting from IDispatch.
-Dispatch interfaces support late binding for OLE Automation.
-This allows dispatch interfaces to be natively accessed from a wider range of programming languages than custom interfaces.
+A custom interface, anything derived from IUnknown, provides early bound access via a pointer to a virtual method table that contains a list of pointers to the functions that implement the functions declared in the interface, in the order they are declared.
+An in-process invocation overhead is, therefore, comparable to a C++ virtual method call.

+Dispatching, a.k.a. late bound access, is provided by implementing IDispatch.
+Dispatching allows access from a wider range of programming contexts than a custom interface.